-Russia-Ukraine Conflict and Risks associated with investment in Russia have imposed broad-ranging economic sanctions on Russia, certain Russian individuals, banking entities and corporations, and Belarus as a response to Russia's invasion of Ukraine, and may impose sanctions on other countries that provide military or economic support to Russia.
-These sanctions may cause, among other things, the continued devaluation of the ruble, a downgrade in the country's credit rating, and/or a decline in the value and liquidity of Russian securities, property or interests.
-These sanctions could also result in the immediate freeze of Russian securities and/or funds invested in prohibited assets, and may impair the ability of a Fund to buy, sell, receive or deliver those securities and/or assets.
+Russia-Ukraine Conflict and Risks associated with investment in Russia

+Russia's military invasion of Ukraine in February 2022, the resulting responses by the EU, the US and other countries, including the imposition of sanctions, and the potential for wider conflict have and could continue to increase volatility and uncertainty in global financial markets and adversely affect regional and global economies.
+The imposition of sanctions may cause, among other things, the continued devaluation of the ruble, a downgrade in the country's credit rating, and/or a decline in the value and liquidity of Russian securities, property or interests.
+The imposition of sanctions could also result in the immediate freeze of Russian securities and/or funds invested in prohibited assets, and may impair the ability of a Fund to buy, sell, receive or deliver those securities and/or assets.